Eruptive Stars

 Observers 2023- to date

 J.D.
-Hinnefeld, C. Boussin, I. Diabassoura, F. Sims, A. Leduc, F. Teyssier, S. Curry, D. Boyd, D. Cujedo, J. Guarro Flo, C. Buil, G. Bertrand, E. Bertrand, X. Dupont, S. de Vischer, J. R. Foster,
+Hinnefeld, I. Diabassoura, F. Sims, A. Leduc, F. Teyssier, S. Curry, D. Boyd, D. Cujedo, J. Guarro Flo, C. Buil, G. Bertrand, E. Bertrand, X. Dupont, S. de Vischer, J. R. Foster, C. Boussin

-R. Leabeater, C. Laulhère, J. Michelet, 2SPOT, K. Shank, V. Marie, V. Lecocq, C. Buil
+R. Leabeater, C. Laulhère, J. Michelet, 2SPOT, K. Shank, V. Marie, V. Lecocq, C. Buil, G. Bertrand,

 Observers 2012-2022